-+@geo -@readonly will result in certain geo commands to be
++@geo -@read will result in certain geo commands to be

 excluded because they are read-only commands.

-Often the ability to exclude or include a command as a whole is not enough.
+Often the ability to exclude or include a command or a subcommand as a whole is not enough.

 In such case I could alter the ACL of a user in the following way:

 I started by removing the SELECT command, and later added the allowed first-arg.
 Note that it is not possible to do the reverse, first-args can be only added, and not excluded, because it is possible that in the future new first-args may be added: it is a lot safer to specify all the first-args that are valid for some user.